karttur/basin_extract_docs/_posts/2020/2020-10-24-basin-delineate-00a.markdown

 <span class='terminal'>> r.out.gdal format=GTiff  input=inland_comp_DEM output=/Volumes/GRASS2020/GRASSproject/SRTM/region/basin/amazoniax/0/inland-comp-DEM_amazonia_0_cgiar-250.tif --overwrite</span>

+#### Alternatives: r.area and r.reclass.area

+Instead of using the sequence of commands starting with [r.clump](https://grass.osgeo.org/grass78/manuals/r.clump.html) you can use the addon [r.area](https://grass.osgeo.org/grass78/manuals/addons/r.area.html) to clump, calculate areas and remove areas smaller or greater than given threshold in a single command.
+You can also apply [r.reclass.area](https://grass.osgeo.org/grass78/manuals/r.reclass.area.html) to the clumped raster for removing areas smaller or greater than a given threshold.

 ### _basin_extract_ python package

 The required sequence of commands to patch up the "no data" holes of the DEM can be generated with the python package [basin_extract](https://github.com/karttur/basin_extract).
-You have to change the [xml file in the Introduction](../basin-delineate_00) to reflect your region, DEM and local disk names.
-The relevant core parameters include:
+You have to change the [json file in the Introduction](../basin-delineate_intro) to reflect your region, DEM and local disk names.

-- stage [0, 1, 2 or 3] (this part is for stage = '0')
-- verbose [0, 1 or 2]
-- proj4CRS ['proj4CRS definition for output data if input layers lack proper projection information']
-- grassDEM = the original input DEM

 #### Output from _basin_extract_

-Running [basin_extract](https://github.com/karttur/basin_extract) with _stage = 0_ generates five shell script files.
+Running [basin_extract](https://github.com/karttur/basin_extract) with _stage = 0_ generates anywhere between one and five shell script files, dependent on your setting.
 The processing commands for replacing isolated "no data" holes in the DEM is in the shell script file named _"region"_grass_fix-terminal-drainage-nodata_stage0-step0.sh_.

 ### GRASS shell script